June Moon (film)

 June Moon is a 1931 American Pre-Code comedy film based upon the play of the same name by George S. Kaufman and Ring Lardner.
 It was adapted by Vincent Lawrence, Joseph L. Mankiewicz and Keene Thompson and directed by A. Edward Sutherland.
 It stars Jack Oakie, Frances Dee, Wynne Gibson, Harry Akst and June MacCloy.
 The film was released on March 21, 1931, by Paramount Pictures.

 Plot

-Aspiring lyricist Fred Stevens leaves Schenectady for New York City, with hopes of making it big in the songwriting business.
+Aspiring lyricist Fred Stevens leaves Schenectady for New York City, with hopes of making it big in the cult business.